Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Yeah, 10 inch.

-by 10 by what was the other one?
+10 by, what was the other one?

-anything that small before.
+I haven't seen anything that small before.

-Have not seen anything that small but yeah.
+I have not seen anything that small.

 Never in your life.